shannonrylee/Chinch.vs.Block/README.md

 ## *Description:*

-#### ~~The Chrome Dino Run~~, Chinch vs. Block.
+#### ~~The Chrome Dino Run~~, Chinch vs. Mountain.
 The orignal Chrome Dino game consist of a T-Rex trying to jump over a moving object.
 When you click the screen at the right time the T-Rex should jump over said object.
 If you click too soon or too late, you lose.
 However, for this concept.
 I decided to change it up a bit.
 Instead of a T-Rex it would be a Chinchiila.
 This whole game would be constructed by using a couple HTML divs and ten lines of Javascript.

 ## *Technologies Used:*
 * HTML